The Happenings on Shaw Hill

 “Excuse me,” I said.

 He turned around and looked back at me startled.
 “Hi?” he said.
+He looked guilty as hell.

 “I’m sorry,” I said.
 “I was looking for my wife and daughter.
 I’m sorry to…to disturb you.”